 NO!
 Each audio signal channel in our preamps goes through a passive voltage divider composed of 2 LDRs (light dependent resistors) in a series/shunt (“LPAD”) configuration.
 There’s no active manipulation of the audio signal by any power supply nor is the audio signal processed by ADC/DACs.
 Our preamp does have and use DAC/ADC’s but they are for controlling the resistance of the LDRs and calibrating the controller but definitely not for processing the audio signal.

 An LDR is constructed by mating a light emitting diode (LED) together with a photoresistor in a small sealed package.
 The LDRs Tortuga Audio uses are about the size of a M&M candy that has 2 pairs of wires.
-One pair is for running current through the LED.
-The other pair is the variable resistor of the photoresistor.
+One pair of wires is for running current through the LED.
+The other pair of wires is the variable resistor of the photoresistor.
 The resistance of an LDR is inversely proportional to the light intensity of its LED.
 Simply put, more light = less resistance, and vice versa.

-Definitely not.
+Yes, most definitely.
 LDRs have been around as long as there have been LEDs (light emitting diodes) and photoresistors which means several decades at least.
 Within the past 10 years the design and manufacturing of LDRs has improved to the point where certain LDRs can be used effectively in audio applications.

 Like all analog electronic devices, LDRs have a finite life and will age over time.
 The useful life of a typical LED is roughly 50,000 hours.
 If you listened to music 2 hours each day every day, 50,000 hours of listening would translate into 50,000/2/365 = 68.5 years.
 I’d say you’d have gotten your money’s worth.
 Starting with version V2 of our LDR preamp controller, auto-calibration compensates for any changes in LDR behavior as they age plus the LDR modules can be easily replaced just like a tube.